King Charles III's Coronation watched by more than 18 million viewers

 An average of 18.8 million people tuned into watch the Coronation across 11 channels and services, including BBC One, Two, ITV and Sky News.

-On BBC One, a peak of 13.4 million viewers tuned in and the channel had an average audience of 11.9 million.
+On BBC One, a peak of 13.4 million viewers tuned in to the broadcast led by Huw Edwards and the channel had an average audience of 11.9 million, the BBC said.